baetyl/baetyl/doc/us-en/overview/OpenEdge-design.md

     return event
 ```

-_**Tips**: In the native process mode, to run sayhi.py provided in the example of this project, you need to install python2.7 and its packages protobuf3 and grpcio (pip installation can be used, `pip install grpcio protobuf`). _
+_**Tips**: In the native process mode, to run sayhi.py provided in the example of this project, you need to install python2.7 and its packages protobuf3 and grpcio (pip installation can be used, `pip install pyyaml protobuf grpcio`). _

 ### openedge-remote-mqtt